Pranathi-kandala/Fintelligence-dashboard-Jatayu-virtusa-/README_WINDOWS.md

 3. Set up a template `.env` file

 The SQLite database will be automatically created in the `instance` folder when you first run the application.
 This option requires no additional database software.

+### Option 3: Neon PostgreSQL (Cloud-hosted, No Local Installation)

+If you choose Neon PostgreSQL, the script will:
+1. Guide you through creating a Neon.tech account
+2. Help you get your connection string from the Neon dashboard
+3. Configure your application to use the Neon database

+This option gives you a professional PostgreSQL database without requiring local installation.
+For detailed instructions on setting up Neon, see the `NEON_DB_SETUP.md` file.

 ## Step 5: Complete Environment Setup